 Mayor Broome declares parish-wide emergency for EBR

+"This is a historic event and we need residents to take preparations seriously," Mayor-President Broome said.

-Mayor-President Broome signed a parish-wide Emergency Disaster Declaration on Sunday due to the arrival of Hurricane Marco and Tropical Storm Laura.
+Mayor-President Broome signed a parish-wide Emergency Disaster Declaration on Sunday due to the severe weather threats.

 "The declaration allows East Baton Rouge Parish to request additional assistance and resources from state and federal partners in the event of local resources becoming overwhelmed," Mayor Broome says.